geostyler/geostyler-cookbook/index.md

 This allows users to import existing `SLD` created using Geoserver, QGIS, etc in the application.

-Once loaded users can make changes if required or visualize it as it is.
+Once loaded, users can make changes if required or visualize it as it is.